sadhanaavasarala/learning-library/README.md

 ## How to View the Lab Guides

-- The Labguides are best viewed using the Workshop's [GitHub IO Pages Website URL](https://c-rocket.github.io/TouchTheCloudDevOpsLab/)
+- The Lab Guides are best viewed using the Workshop's [GitHub IO Pages Website URL](https://c-rocket.github.io/TouchTheCloudDevOpsLab/)

 - Once you are viewing the Workshop's GitHub Pages website, you can see a list of Lab Guides at any time by clicking on the **Menu Icon**